alexrajo/food-ltd/README.md

 ### Other scripts

-Navigating to `frontend` allows you to run other scripts.
+The end-to-end tests must be run from the root.

+First run `npm install` to be able to use playwright.

 `npm run e2e`

+To view the report, run `npx playwright show-report`

+The other scripts must be run from the `/frontend/`.

 Executes the e2e tests located in the e2e folder.

+Navigating to `frontend` allows you to run other scripts.

 `npm run test`